senecajs/repo-maintain/README.md

 To add a check with an already established operation, only the [checks/checks.js](./checks/checks.js) file must be modified.
 Any checks added to here will be included in the run.
 Any file under the `file` key will have its content fetched and stored in the `pluginData` object for use during operations.
 Refer to the existing checks for what other data to include in the check object, cross-referencing as necessary with checkOperations() ([starts line 54 in script/runChecks.js](./script/runChecks.js)).

 To add a check with a new operation, you must edit both files.
 The `kind` value in each check object refers to the name of the operation function in [runChecks.js](./script/runChecks.js).
 This function is where you will detail how exactly the program executes the check - remember to `require` any external modules you may need at the top of the file.
-Each of these operation functions have access to the list of checks (parameter checkDetails) as well as a `pluginData` object, which contains repo-specific file content as well as API data - check out the [gatherData script](./script/gatherData.js) for exact details.
+Each of these operation functions have access to the list of checks (parameter checkDetails) as well as a `pluginData` object, which contains repo-specific file content including API data - check out the [gatherData script](./script/gatherData.js) for exact details.

 Remember to add your check description to this README!